rtaylor-r7/fluent-plugin-loggly/README.md

 Loggly plugin for Fluentd
 =============
+Branch notes

+There appear to be issues Net:HTTP::Persistent on some versions of ruby? https://github.com/drbrain/net-http-persistent/issues/37
+These are appearing as "Bad Request" responses from loggly when they are posted Reverting changes to use Net::HTTP::Persistent

 With fluent-plugin-loggly you will be able to use the service loggly.com as output for you fluentd logs.

 # Getting Started